Regional Center Eligibility and Services After Age 3: Transition from Early Intervention to Lanterman Act

 Prior to age three, children across California can receive early intervention services from Regional Centers if they have been diagnosed with, or are at risk for, developmental delays or developmental disabilities.
 Early intervention for children under age three is mandated by Individuals with Disabilities Education Act (IDEA), the federal law governing special education.
 Many children receive occupational, physical, and speech therapy from the Regional Center during this time, along with other early intervention services.

 Once a child turns three, the child’s school district of residence becomes responsible for providing special education services under IDEA.
-The transition progress begins several months before the child turns three, so that an Individualized Education Plan (IEP) is in place with the school district by the child’s third birthday, which is the day the Regional Center early intervention services end).
+The transition progress begins several months before the child turns three, so that an Individualized Education Plan (IEP) is in place with the school district by the child’s third birthday (which is when Regional Center early intervention services end).
 To read more about the transition to special education, read our article, The Preschool Transition: Choosing a School and Preparing for Your First IEP.

 Eligibility for Regional Center services